-Providers must collect information about a directly registering person using the unaltered, complete DES Direct Registration Form (DRF) available on the DES Provider Portal.
+Providers must collect information about a person directly registering using the unaltered, complete Direct Registration Form (DRF) currently available on the DES Provider Portal under DES Guidelines and Supporting Documents > Eligibility and Commencement > Forms.
 The DRF obtains:

 - personal information so that the person can be directly registered, and - the person's consent to use that personal information.